wp-plugins/scrolling-down-popup-plugin/readme.txt

 = 2.0 =

-Tested upto 3.3
+Tested up to 3.3

 = 3.0 =

-Tested upto 3.4
+Tested up to 3.4

 = 4.0 =